Roopesh16/Stepin-Mini-Project/1_Requirements/Readme.md

 ## Where:
 It's made using Visual Studio Code IDE on Windows 10.
 ## How:
-A simple algorithm is used which has 2
+A simple algorithm is used which has a sample sudoku and can take input from user and give the result.

 # Detail Requirements
 ## High-Level Requirements